stormcat24/elastiquartz/README.md

 elastiquartz is cron job schedular on Amazon Web Services(AWS).

+### Disclaimer

+elastiquartz support only aws currently.
+Work in progress.

 ### Required Environment Variables

 elastiquartz requires several environment variables.
 This can be easily operated as Docker container.